OutSystems/docs-odc/src/eap/building-apps/ui/patterns/interaction/datepickerrange.md

 ---
 tags:
-summary: Date Picker Range allows the end-user to select a range of dates using a calendar.
+summary: Learn how to implement a Date Picker Range in OutSystems Developer Cloud (ODC) using the flatpickr library for selecting date ranges.
 locale: en-us
 guid: 940d5a36-2677-40c7-a073-974104ff7704
 app_type: mobile apps, reactive web apps